-HDOT NEWS RELEASE: New lane on the Pearl City viaduct open, shoulder lane available for evening commutePosted on Oct 23, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: New lane on the Pearl City viaduct open, shoulder lane available for evening commutePosted on Oct 23, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) is pleased to announce the entire new lane on the H-1 Freeway Pearl City Viaduct from Waimalu to Waikele is now open for use.
 The new lane begins at the Waimalu/Pearl City offramp (Exit 10) to beyond the H1/H2 split.
 The two and a half miles of new lane will accommodate more than 2,000 cars per hour easing congestion through the State’s busiest corridor.

 In addition, the new shoulder lane on the H-1 Freeway westbound will be available for use beginning Monday, Oct.
 26. The shoulder lane will be open for travel during the evening commute from 3:30 – 6:00 pm, Monday through Friday, excluding holidays.
 The new shoulder lane begins at the Aiea Heights Drive Overpass to the Waimalu/Pearl City offramp (Exit 10).
 The new shoulder lane is two miles in length and brings added capacity during the busy evening hours.
 New signs and pavement markings will be added indicating the shoulder area and times.